mladents/hugo/content/overview.md

 ## Authorization

 An authenticated id_token and an stunnel connection does not automatically guarantee access to kubernetes resources.
-The authenticated user id needs to be explicitly added to the set of roles controlling access to the namespace in which the
+The authenticated user id needs to be explicitly added to the set of roles controlling access to the namespace in which the access resource exist.
+These roles are usually managed by the namespace administrators in the form a kubernetes resources called `Roles` and `RoleBindings`.
+Please check back with teh namespace administrators to grant access.